avnu-labs/avnu-contracts/README.md

 If you want to learn more about AVNU, and how we are able to provide the best execution on Starknet, you can visit our [documentation](https://doc.avnu.fi/).

+> **Warning**
+> Please note that **AVNU** is still in the early stages of development, and the current contracts are written in Cairo 0, which will be deprecated following the Regenesis update.
+We are in the process of finalizing an improved version of our Cairo 1.0 contract, which will be published shortly.
+Meanwhile kindly proceed with usage at your own discretion and risk.

 ## Structure

 - **AVNUExchange**: Handles the swap.
 It contains all the routing logic